Knee Arthritis: A Break Down | KM NU Hospitals

 Arthritis extends beyond the stereotype of being associated with older individuals and worn-out body parts.
 Regardless of age, whether it be 20, 30 or over 50, arthritis can affect anyone.
 It is important to understand that arthritis is more than just a general term for experiencing body aches and stiffness due to old age.

-Arthritis encompasses more than a general diagnosis for individuals experiencing joint pain or related ailments.
 Essentially, arthritis refers to inflammation occurring in one or multiple joints.
 Common symptoms include swelling, pain, soreness, stiffness, and restricted joint movement.
 These symptoms may fluctuate or persist as chronic conditions, gradually worsening over time and leading to increased severity and impairment.
-In severe instances, arthritis can result in permanent changes to the affected joint.

 Common types of arthritis